La-Lojban/lojban.pw/pages/books/learn-lojban.md

 ### Numbers: ‘_1 2 3 4 5 6 7 8 9 0_’ = «**pa re ci vo mu xa ze bi so no**»

-**le** simply turns a verb into a noun but such noun has no number associated with it.
+**le** simply turns a verb into a noun, but such noun has no number associated with it.
 The sentence

 > **le prenu cu tavla mi**
 > _The people talk to me._
 > _The person talks to me._

 doesn't specify the number of people talking to me.
-It is impossible to omit number in English because _people_ in English implies _more than one person_.
-In Lojban you can omit even number.
+In English, it is impossible to omit the number because _people_ in English implies _more than one person_.
+However, in Lojban, you can omit the number even if it is plural.

 Now let's specify how many of the people are relevant to our discussion.